cbkow/mid-render/README.md

 # Mid Render
-A lightweight render farm coordinator for small/medium VFX teams and freelancers.
-Currently Windows only, but will eventually expand to MacOS and Linux.
+A lightweight render farm coordinator for small/medium VFX teams and freelancers--currently Windows only, but will eventually expand to MacOS and Linux.

 ![Mid Render Image](docs/images/midrender_iyinJkrW2D.png)